thedanzor/es6-dom-helper/README.md

 ```

-## Checking for class
+## Checking for a class
-You do not need to check if the class is there before adding or removing, when adding or removing a class the utility does that for you.
+You do not need to check if the class is there before adding or removing, when adding or removing a class the utility does that for you to stop duplicates.
-However in a lot cases you want to check that a class exists on an element to check for state.
+This is more for when checking the DOM for a specific state.

 ```
 import ele from 'es6-dom-helper';